802.11bf Multiband Passive Sensing: Reusing Wi-Fi Signaling for Sensing: Conclusions

 \section{Conclusions}

-In this paper, we have presented the key features of the IEEE 802.11bf standard, implementing the first multiband passive Wi-Fi sensor.
-Our system reuses sub-7~GHz beacons and mmWave \gls{trn} fields from beamforming training to provide highly accurate sensing of the environment.
-This enables tracking the presence and activities of individuals within an indoor scenario, such as our research lab.
-Furthermore, we successfully track the paths that individuals follow through corridors, allowing us to differentiate the specific rooms they enter.
+In this paper, we present a multiband passive Wi-Fi sensor based on the latest IEEE 802.11bf standard.
+Our system leverages sub-7~GHz and mmWave beacons to provide accurate environmental sensing.
+This enables the detection and tracking of individuals’ presence and activities in indoor scenarios, such as our research lab.
+Moreover, we demonstrate the ability to trace individuals’ movement through corridors and distinguish the specific rooms they enter.

-Our solution effectively integrates information from both the 5~GHz and mmWave bands using a simple model, called \ourmodel{}, capable of real-time inference.
-Additionally, we demonstrated that variations in the load experienced by the \gls{ap} do not affect the system's sensing accuracy.
-The 5~GHz beacon listener was implemented using MATLAB and \gls{sdr}, while the mmWave beamforming training passive listener was developed by modifying the devices to extract \gls{csi} with OpenWRT.
+Our solution integrates information from both the 5 GHz and mmWave bands through \ourmodel{}, enabling real-time inference.
+We show that it outperforms single-band passive sensing solutions from the \gls{soa}, highlighting the need for new multiband models to process data in such approaches.

-The results show that by combining data from both bands, our system can distinguish between complex indoor scenarios and predict movement trajectories with accuracies ranging from 90\% to 100\%.
-The fusion of both sub-7~GHz and mmWave bands enables robust performance in challenging scenarios where using a single band would not provide sufficient resolution for accurate environmental sensing.
+The results show that by combining multiband data, our system can distinguish between complex indoor scenarios and predict movement trajectories with accuracies ranging from 90\% to 100\%.
+Fusing sub-7 GHz and mmWave bands enables robust performance in challenging scenarios, where a single-band passive sensing approach would lack the resolution needed.

 In addition, we address the security challenges by simulating potential scenarios that could expose vulnerabilities in our system.
 These include evil \glspl{psta} or spoofing \gls{ap}s that can sense the environment without authorization or alter the performance of our system.
 We analyze these issues, identifying the risks and offering possible alternatives to mitigate them, ensuring the system remains secure while maintaining its performance and reliability.